mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 Parallelizing everything also puts you in a weak negotiating position.
 If the agency has eight tasks that are all 80% complete, it's expensive for you to scope down the project or switch vendors.
 If you limit the agency to only two or three tasks at once, those are the only tasks at risk if the project goes south.

-Lastly, it's just more mentally taxing to oversee eight subprojects at once.
-Every unfinished task occupies cognitive real estate.
+Lastly, it's more mentally taxing to oversee eight subprojects at once.
+Every unfinished task occupies real estate in your mind.
 It's better to knock them out in small batches than to drag everything out for the entire project.

 ### Narrow the project scope

-At the design stage, I let the agency go too far in redesigning the website when they were supposed to focus on just the logo, color scheme, and fonts.
+At the design stage, I let the agency go too far in redesigning the website when they were supposed to focus exclusively on the logo, color scheme, and fonts.

 During the implementation phase, I should have been more aggressive in preventing them from working on minor bugfixes until they finished publishing the new designs.